povilasb/awesome-time-tracker/README.rst

 Awesome Time Tracking tool for awesome window manager.

-1. Using Awesome WM **promp** widget You are able to rapidly enter the task You're currently working on [#f1]_.
+1. Using Awesome WM **prompt** widget You are able to rapidly enter the task You're currently working on [#f1]_.
 2. Reports are powered by Qmonix analytics SDK, so this gives us nice charts and allows us to collect/store our task data with no hustle.